Riemann-Roch Theory for Graph Orientations: Introduction

+This implies that for understanding whether the rank of a divisor is negative or nonnegative, it suffices to investigate partial orientations.
+We introduce $q$-connected partial orientations and use them to prove the following explicit description of ranks of divisors associated to partial orientations.

+\begin{theorem} The Baker--Norine rank of a divisor associated to a partial orientation is one less than the minimum number of directed paths which need to be reversed in the generalized cycle-cocycle reversal system to produce an acyclic partial orientation. \end{theorem}

-The Riemann-Roch theorem was extended to metric graphs and tropical curves by Gathmann and Kerber \cite{gathmann2008riemann}, and Mikhalkin and Zharkov \cite{mikhalkin465tropical}.
+We apply these results in providing a new proof of the Riemann--Roch theorem for graphs.
+For this, we employ a variant of Baker and Norine's formal reduction involving strengthened versions of RR1 and RR2.
+The Riemann--Roch theorem was extended to metric graphs and tropical curves by Gathmann and Kerber \cite{gathmann2008riemann}, and Mikhalkin and Zharkov \cite{mikhalkin465tropical}.
 We are currently writing an extension of the results from this paper to the setting of metric graphs.

-Luo \cite{luo2011rank} investigated the notion of a {\it rank-determining set} for a metric graph $\Gamma$, a collection $A$ of points such that the rank of any divisor can be computed by removing chips only from points in $A$.
-A {\it special open set} $\U$ is a nonempty, connected, open subset of $\Gamma$ such that every connected component $X$ of $\Gamma \setminus \U$ has a boundary point $p$ with ${\rm outdeg}_X(p)\geq 2$.
+Luo \cite{luo2011rank} investigated the notion of a \textit {rank-determining set} for a metric graph $\Gamma$, a collection $A$ of points such that the rank of any divisor can be computed by removing chips only from points in $A$.
+A \textit{special open set} $\mathcal {U}$ is a nonempty, connected, open subset of $\Gamma$ such that every connected component $X$ of $\Gamma\setminus\mathcal{U}$ has a boundary point $p$ with $\mathrm{outdeg}_{X}(p)\geq2$.
 We apply acyclic orientations and path reversals to provide a new proof of Luo's topological characterization of rank-determining sets as those which intersect every special open set.

 We discuss a close relationship between network flows and divisor theory.
-We demonstrate that the max-flow min-cut theorem is logically equivalent to the Euler characteristic description of orientable divisors \cite{an2013canonical}, and provide an extension of this result for partial orientations.
+We demonstrate that the max-flow min-cut theorem is logically equivalent to the Euler characteristic description of orientable divisors \cite{an2013canonical}.
 A polynomial-time method for computing break divisors is provided, combining the observation (originally due to Felsner \cite{felsner2004lattice}) that max-flow min-cut can be used to construct orientations, with An, Baker, Kuperberg, and Shokrieh's characterization of break divisors as the divisors associated to $q$-connected orientations offset by a chip at $q$.
-Motivated by these connections with max-flow min-cut, we prove that $Pic^{g-1}$ is canonically isomorphic as a $Pic^0$-torsor to the set of full orientations modulo cut and cycle reversals acted on by path reversals.
+Motivated by these connections with max-flow min-cut, we prove the following statement.

+\begin{theorem} $Pic^{g-1}$ is canonically isomorphic as a $Pic^{0}$-torsor to the set of full orientations modulo cut and cycle reversals acted on by path reversals. \end{theorem}